freddorn/relaxing-hotsprings/README.md

 * The header is the same on all 5 pages and is  emerald green.
 It includes the Relaxing Hot Springs logo, a navbar for all the pages and a Book Now link to Booking.com.
 The navbar will collapse to a hamburger type menu on screen sizes smaller than large.
 * The footer is the same on all 5 pages and is brown, which compliments the green of the header, creating a forest colors combination.
 The footer includes the address and directions to the resort as well as Social Media links.
 * The Main page features an image carousel of 4 images of the resort, information about the resort and surrounding area and images of the surrounding area.
-* The Lodging page features an exterior view of a cabin, an interior view of each room type, as well as information about each room type.
+* The Lodging page features an exterior view of cabins, an interior view of each room type, as well as information about each room type.
 * The Dining page features a view of inside the dining room, an image of the outside patio dining area, a decription of the food served and the hours of operation.
 * The Hot Springs and Pool page has images of the pool area, price and hours information, temperature and depth information of each pool.
-* The Contact page has an image of the front of the lodge and a contact form.
+* The Contact page has an image of a bridge over the falls and a contact form.

 ### Existing Features
 * The Navbar includes a Book Now link to Booking.com.